sarraKs/LoanServiceProject/README.md

 - CustomerService (REST API) : Handles customer registration and loan application form submission.
 - LoanVerificationService (SOAP API) : Checks whether the requested loan amount is lower than the firm's maximum limit.
 If the amount exceeds the limit, the loan is rejected (NotificationService is called).
 - RiskAssessmentService (gRPC API) : Evaluates the customer's financial profile based on banking activity.
 Returns a risk level (Low, Medium, High).
 If the risk is High and the loan is >= 20000, the loan is rejected (NotificationService is called).
-- CheckValidationService (GraphQL API) : Requests a cashier's check from the customer.
-Then, validates the check with a bank service.
+- CheckValidationService (GraphQL API) : Receives customer's check and validates the check (checkAmount is equal to loanAmount/10 and signature is equal to True).
+If the check is validated, call BankService.
+Else the loan is rejected.
-- BankService (SOAP API) : If the check is validated, it requests funds from a Loan Provider Service and adds them to the customer’s bank account.
+- BankService (SOAP API) : Provides Loan and adds them to the customer’s bank account.
 And, notifies the customer of the approval of the loan (NotificationService).
 - NotificationService (REST API) : Notifies customers about loan approval or rejection via email/SMS.

 ### How to run the application